-- 1. In the IIS Management GUI, right click the default Web site and select Properties. - Select the Directory Security tab and click Edit under Anonymous Access and Authentication Control.
-Ensure that the Anonymous access is selected and that basic authentication and integrated Windows Authentication are cleared.
+- 1. In the IIS Management GUI, right click default Web site and select Properties. - 2.
+Select the Directory Security tab and click Edit under Anonymous Access and Authentication Control.
+Be sure that the Anonymous access is selected and that basic authentication and integrated Windows Authentication are both cleared.

-If you want IIS to perform authentication and simply pass the user name to OC4J, then do not disable authentication in IIS.
+Note: If you want IIS to perform authentication and simply pass the user name to OC4J, then do not disable authentication in IIS.